linagora/linshare/documentation/EN/installation/linshare-install-centos-7.md

 LinShare needs the use of a database (PostgreSQL) for its files and its configuration.

-MySQL is not supported yet in LinShare v2

 This section present an installation with PostgreSQL.

 Install PostgreSQL from the repositories :